StaffMeeting/randomtexteditor/README.md

 press F6 to enter/exit commend mode

-press c to type thing to cmd
+press c to type thing to cmd (if in command mode)

 copyl for copying line ur at